- + 41Images

 X1 Latest Update

-BMW X1 Seating Capacity: It can seat up to five people.
+BMW X1 Seating Capacity: It is a 5-seater SUV.

-BMW X1 Features: BMW offers the X1 with a panoramic sunroof, rain-sensing wipers, dual zone climate control with rear AC vents, ambient lighting, reclinable rear seat, parking camera, power adjustable front seats, 5.7-inch driver’s display and an 8.8-inch touchscreen infotainment system with wireless Apple CarPlay.
+BMW X1 Features: It gets a panoramic sunroof, rain-sensing wipers, dual-zone climate control with rear AC vents, ambient lighting, a reclinable rear seat, a parking camera, power-adjustable front seats, a 5.7-inch driver’s display, and an 8.8-inch touchscreen infotainment system with wireless Apple CarPlay.

-BMW X1 Safety: Safety features on offer include six airbags, electronic stability control (ESC), electronic parking brake, and ISOFIX child seat anchors.
+BMW X1 Safety: Safety features include six airbags, electronic stability control (ESC), electronic parking brake, and ISOFIX child seat anchors.

 BMW X1 Price

 The price of BMW X1 starts at Rs.
-38.50 Lakh and goes upto Rs.
-42.90 Lakh.
-BMW X1 is offered in 4 variants - the base model of X1 is sDrive20i SportX and the top variant BMW X1 sDrive20d M Sport which comes at a price tag of Rs.
-42.90 Lakh.
+39.50 Lakh and goes upto Rs.
+43.50 Lakh.
+BMW X1 is offered in 4 variants - the base model of X1 is sDrive20i SportX and the top variant BMW X1 sDrive20d xLine which comes at a price tag of Rs.
+43.50 Lakh.

 BMW X1 Comparison with similar cars